hratx-blue-ocean/Blueberry-Express/README.md

 ## Coming Soon:
 - As a user, I want to be able to live chat with my learner/teacher without leaving the app.
 - As a user, I want to be able to browse teachers as a guest without logging in.
-- As a user, I want to be able to turn on email/text notifications of upcoming appointments 24/12/1 hour before the appointment.
+- As a user, I want to be able to turn on email/text notifications of upcoming appointments.

 # Stack